Logo

 ‘Blockchain Revolution’ by Don and Alex Tapscott

-Don and Alex Tapscott describe how open blockchain networks could broaden access to financial services, streamline digital commerce, and strengthen personal data protections.
-They spotlight the technology’s promise for programmable agreements and its potential to accelerate the Internet of Things, where connected devices coordinate securely.
+Don and Alex Tapscott describe how open blockchain networks may expand access to financial services, improve digital commerce workflows, and strengthen approaches to personal data protection.
+They also discuss the idea of programmable agreements and how blockchain concepts can connect with broader developments such as the Internet of Things, where devices coordinate and record actions securely.

 ‘The Book of Satoshi’ by Phil Champagne

 Because blockchain enables cryptocurrencies to function, Bitcoin and its underlying ledger are tightly linked.
-This volume compiles writings attributed to Satoshi Nakamoto, the pseudonymous originator of Bitcoin.
+“The Book of Satoshi” compiles writings attributed to Satoshi Nakamoto, the pseudonymous creator of Bitcoin.
 As of early 2026, Nakamoto’s real-world identity remained unknown to the public.

-Like the currency it introduced, the Nakamoto persona exists primarily through online posts and documents.
-This collection assembles the seminal white paper, explanations of how Bitcoin operates, and a chronological record of emails and forum discussions that chart the project’s formative years.
+Like the currency it introduced, the Nakamoto persona exists mainly through online posts and related documents.
+This volume assembles foundational material, including Bitcoin’s white paper, explanations of how Bitcoin works, and a timeline of emails and forum discussions that document the project’s formative period.

 ‘The Basics of Bitcoins and Blockchains’ by Antony Lewis